andmarek/dance-now/README.md

-# Dance Now, a rhythm focused game built in React
+# Dance Now - a rhythm focused game built in React

 Have you ever wanted to play Flash Flash Revolution or some rhythm-based game on your Mac?
 Now that Flash is gone, you can't play that game in the browser.
 AND since you bought that $3000 MacBookk, you can't run .exe files!
 Oh no!!
 How can you keep your 1337 keyboard pressing skills??? :(